 Choosing a trekking operator

 You cannot do the Lost City Trek independently (at this time), meaning you must go with one of the four or five authorized operators.
 We took our Lost City Trek with G Adventures.
-It’s one of their new offerings from June 2015.
 They work with a local organization that provides indigenous guides so that their travelers are able to learn about the indigenous cultures and communities still living in the Sierra Nevada mountain area.

 Regardless of which operator you choose to take you on the Lost City Trek, select one that works with indigenous guides.
 The cultural and living history background is essential to a full Lost City trekking experience.

 How many days do you need for the trek?

 Most trekking operators offer four-, five- or six-day trek options.
 We did the Lost City Trek in four days, but all the standard G Adventures Lost City Trek offerings are five days.
 As the route is the same, the main difference is that a five-day trek includes a relaxed day #2 with only a few hours of trekking to the second campsite.